ArchiAgrawal1369/Mute_Mate/README.md

 ## Development Steps
 <ol>
-<li>The subset of the GRID Corpus dataset used for this project can be downloaded <a href="https://drive.google.com/uc?id=1YlvpDLix3S-U8fd-gqRwPcWXAXm8JwjL">here</a>.</li>
+<li>The subset of the GRID Corpus dataset used for this project can be downloaded from <a href="https://drive.google.com/uc?id=1YlvpDLix3S-U8fd-gqRwPcWXAXm8JwjL">here</a>.</li>
+<li>Data preprocessing is performed on the videos as well as their corresponding alignments.</li>
 <li></li>
 </ol>

 ## Further Reading
 Read more about lip-reading model at https://arxiv.org/abs/1611.01599